osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 > a keypair on each computer you want to use, and then adding the public key to your OSG
 > Connect profile.

-## Add multi factory authentication to your web profile
+## Add multi factor authentication to your web profile

 Multi factory authentication means that you will use 2 different methods to authenticate when you log in.
 The first factor is the ssh key you added above.
 The second factory